 Largest Contentful Paint (LCP)

-Largest Contentful Paint, also known as LCP, is a measurement of how long a page takes to load from the perspective of the user.
-This is hugely important as ultimately if a page takes a long time to load, then they’re going to close the page and go elsewhere.
+Largest Contentful Paint, also known as LCP, measures how long a page takes to load from the user’s perspective.
+This is hugely important, as ultimately, if a page takes a long time to load, then the user will close the page and go elsewhere.

-Largest Contentful Paint measures the speed for the main elements of the page to load, with a good measurable for this being around the 2-second mark, whereas anything over that would be considered poor or requiring improvement.
+The largest Contentful Paint measures the speed at which the main elements of the page load, with a good measurement around the 2-second mark.
+In contrast, anything over that would be considered poor or requiring improvement.

 First Input Delay (FID)

-First Input Delay is the second part of Core Web Vitals and it measures how users interact with your page and how long that takes for them to do that.
+First Input Delay is the second part of Core Web Vitals, and it measures how users interact with your page and how long it takes them to do that.
 The first input delay measures a number of different types of interactions, including:

 Cumulative Layout Shift (CLS)

-Finally, Cumulative Layout Shift is a measurement of how stable a page is.
-For a user, there’s nothing worse than a page loading and then jumping around as you try to interact with it.
+Finally, Cumulative Layout Shift (CLS) measures how stable a page is.
+There’s nothing worse for a user than a page loading and then jumping around as they try to interact with it.
 CLS is essentially a measurement of this and how long it takes for a page to be visually stable.

 When it comes to Cumulative Layout Shift, a good score would be considered for those pages that load and are stable within 0.1 seconds after the page has loaded, while between 0.25 and slower would be considered poor.